Fighting climate change

 Rubber gaskets that are used in plate heat exchangers saves energy worldwide.
 The gaskets also contribute to energy saving, less climate impact and secure handling of chemicals and food products.

-Thermoplastic elastomers (TPEs) can be recycled and are used in many applications, such as the automotive industry.
+Thermoplastic elastomers (TPEs) can be recycled in closed-loop systems and are used in many applications, such as the automotive industry.
 TPEs can also replace PVC in certain applications.

 Another environmental innovation is non-halogen fire protection mixtures out of the HEXFLAME product family, which are also an alternative for non-halogen building applications.